 So, what do you do now?
 Are there any answers?
 Yes, there are.
 Talking to friends is one thing.
 Turning to a relative is another.
 And, if you’ve tried everything you can do to turn your depression around; maybe now is the time to get professional help.

 Getting help from a psychotherapist that truly understands what you’re going through is really the best option.
 Especially if your depression hasn’t been easy to solve on your own.
 And has lasted long enough.

-If you haven’t tried psychotherapy, maybe there’re reasons why not.
+You keep asking – what to do if your depression is persistent?
+What about psychotherapy.
+It’s really the best option.
+But, If you haven’t tried psychotherapy, maybe there’re reasons why not.
 You might feel so hopeless about your situation you don’t believe anyone else could help you.
 So, you tell yourself, what’s the use?
 Why spend the money?